fpdevil/rise_of_machines/LogisticRegression.md

 ![e12]

+> *__Note__: These assumptions follow the `Bernoulli distribution` discussed earlier*

 The `Maximum Likelihood equation` is derived from the probability distribution of the independent variable (`𝑥`) and dependent variable ('𝑦').

-With these, we can express the assumptions made earlier in a more compact form as under:
+So, based on the fact that we are considering independent variables, we may express the assumptions made earlier in a more compact form as under:

 ![e15]